MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 PS C:\> restart-service hns
 PS C:\> restart-service docker
 ```
-* Another option is to use the '-o' option to bind the transparent network (and the vSwitch created by Docker for the transparent network) to an alternate external network adapter on the container host--a network adapter other than the one being used by the vSwitch that was created out-of-band.
-The '-o' option is described above, in the [Transparent Network](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/container_networking#transparent-network) section of this document.
+* Another option is to use the '-o com.docker.network.windowsshim.interface' option to bind the transparent network's external vSwitch to a specific network adapter which is not already in use on the container host (i.e. a network adapter other than the one being used by the vSwitch that was created out-of-band).
+The '-o' option is described further above, in the [Transparent Network](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/container_networking#transparent-network) section of this document.

 ### Unsupported features

 The following networking features are not supported today through Docker CLI
+ * default overlay network driver
  * container linking (e.g. --link)
- * name/service-based IP resolution for containers. _This will be supported soon with a servicing update_
- * default overlay network driver

 The following network options are not supported on Windows Docker at this time:
  * --add-host